 Making Sense of Your Results

 So you’ve successfully completed your study — all your participants have submitted their sorts and completed the post-sort interviews.
-You’ve munged your raw data using either Q-Assessor’s online tools or offline with data you’ve downloaded to PQMethod or R. You’re now staring at some number of factors with reported eigenvalues and variances and whatnot.
+You’ve munged your raw data using Q-Assessor’s online tools or you’ve downloaded your data and churned it with PQMethod or R. You’re now staring at some number of factors with reported eigenvalues and variances and whatnot.
 What does this all mean and how do you use it?

 Well of course this is where the majesty or genius or mystery or bollocks (depending on your disposition) of Q stands forth.
 You can (and should) resort to the many obsessively detailed books and discussions out there where the vagaries of Q analysis and interpretation are scrutinized in densely-packed jargon.
 Since you’re doing a Q study, you will presumably want to report your results in similar fashion.